ankit24695/Weather-App/README.md

 <h1 align="center">Weather App</h1>

-<p> From thisapp, you can check the weather and location of any city.
+<p> From this app, you can check the weather and location of any city.
 </p>
 <p>
 Developed by me in one day